The MATISSE view of the inner region of the RY Tau protoplanetary disk: Estimation of disk orientation

 \subsection{Results}

-The disk orientation is constrained by fitting the free parameters of the model described in Sect.~\ref{sec:2d_star_disk}, namely the inclination $\iota$, position angle $\PA$, and the disk temperature gradient exponent $q$.
-The sublimation temperature of the dust is set to $T_\text{in} = \SI{1500}{\kelvin}$, which is a common choice for cosmic dust consisting mainly of silicates \citep{Vaidya+2009,Menu+2015,Hofmann+2022}.
+The disk orientation was constrained by fitting the free parameters of the model described in Sect.~\ref{sec:2d_star_disk}; namely, the inclination, $\iota$, position angle, $\PA$, and the disk temperature gradient exponent, $q$.
+The sublimation temperature of the dust was set to $T_\text{in} = \SI{1500}{\kelvin}$, which is a common choice for cosmic dust consisting mainly of silicates \citep{Vaidya+2009,Menu+2015,Hofmann+2022}.
 The best-fit parameters are listed in Table \ref{tab:tg_best-fit} and the modeled visibilities and normalized flux density maps at selected wavelengths are shown in Fig.~\ref{fig:tg_Tin1500K}.
 The resulting $\chi^2_\text{red} > 10$ indicates that the adopted model is not able to reproduce the observed visibilities well, which is also apparent in Fig.~\ref{fig:tg_Tin1500K}.
-To improve the fit, the inner radius of the disk $R_\text{in}$, which is related to the sublimation temperature of the dust $T_\text{in}$ via Eq.~\ref{eq:inner_radius}, is treated as free parameter.
-This is justified, as the dust sublimation temperature varies for different grain materials and silicate grains and is predicted that it may reach values of up to $\SI{2100}{\kelvin}$ \citep{Duschl+1996}.
+To improve the fit, the inner radius of the disk $R_\text{in}$, which is related to the sublimation temperature of the dust $T_\text{in}$ via Eq.~\ref{eq:inner_radius}, was treated as free parameter.
+This choice was justified, as the dust sublimation temperature varies for different grain materials and silicate grains and is predicted that it may reach values of up to $\SI{2100}{\kelvin}$ \citep{Duschl+1996}.
 Consequently, the inner rim radius is fitted indirectly via the sublimation temperature.
 The best-fit parameters are given in Table \ref{tab:tg_best-fit} and the comparison of modeled and measured visibilities is shown in Fig.~\ref{fig:tg_best-fit}.
-Compared to the model with fixed sublimation temperature $T_\text{in} = \SI{1500}{\kelvin}$, a significantly reduced $\chi_\text{red}^2$ is achieved.
-As this could be an effect of overfitting, the Akaike information criterion $\AIC$ \citep{Akaike1974} is computed.
-Its lower value for the model with sublimation temperature as a free parameter (see Table \ref{tab:tg_best-fit}) excludes this possibility.
+Compared to the model with a fixed sublimation temperature, $T_\text{in} = \SI{1500}{\kelvin}$, a significantly reduced $\chi_\text{red}^2$ is achieved.
+As this could be the effect of overfitting, the Akaike information criterion, $\AIC$ \citep{Akaike1974}, was computed, and we found that its lower value for the model with sublimation temperature as a free parameter (see Table \ref{tab:tg_best-fit}) excludes this possibility.